|

 corporations going to women and girls her

-philosophy remains : "If women don't give to
+philosophy remains: "If women don't give to

-Nancy Ruth was part of the 1981 push for the
+Nancy Ruth was part of the 1981 push for

-a founding mother of Canada's largest women's
+a founding mother of what was at the time Canada's largest women's

-history website www.coolwomen.ca
+history website www.coolwomen.ca, of

-Canadian Women's Foundation/Foundation des
+Canadian Women's Foundation / Foundation des

-Femmes Canadiennes, who founded
+Femmes Canadiennes, which founded,

-among other things the "White Ribbon Campaign".
+among other things, the "White Ribbon Campaign".

-Nancy Ruth holds three honourary degrees and the
+women's studies Nancy Ruth holds three honourary degrees and the

 Order of Canada.
-In March 2005, Prime Minister
+In March 24, 2005, Prime Minister

 Paul Martin appointed her to the Senate of